bill-c-martin/bill-c-martin.github.io/_posts/blog/2016-2-17-How-I-Keep-Track-of-Things.md

 ### When I Don't Use Text Files

-There's two files I have not managed to replace with text files.
-I strongly suspect it's because both use autocalculations.
+There's two files I have not managed to replace with text files, because they use the calculation feature in spreadsheet programs.

-One is a spreadsheet for autorepair tracking, with a list of repairs on the Y axis, and 3k mile intervals on the x axis.
-The mlie intervals is what calculates automatically.
+One is a spreadsheet for auto repair tracking, with a list of repairs on the Y axis, and 3k mile intervals on the x axis.
+The mile intervals is what calculates automatically.

 The other is a camping spreadsheet, which contains every camping item I own, with its weight, to make it easy to calculate base/pack/food weight when deciding what to bring camping/backpacking.